 - Bombo Beach – the long beach you can see from the train, this dog-friendly beach is best for surfers.

-- Black Beach – not a great choice for swimming but popular for snorkelling
+- Black Beach – not a good choice for swimming but popular for snorkelling

-- Kiama Surf Beach* (aka Main Beach) a small beach with good facilities
+- Kiama Surf Beach* (aka Main Beach) a small beach with excellent facilities

 - Kendall’s Beach* – a popular choice for families, usually not too busy

-- Easts Beach* – a great choice on windy days as the beach is well sheltered
+- Easts Beach* – a brilliant choice on windy days as it is a well-sheltered beach

-*these beaches are patrolled between October and Easter each year.
+*They patrolled these beaches between October and Easter each year.

 Which Kiama Beach is best for kids?
 Surf Beach has a good playground, and Kendall’s Beach is also a popular choice.